Interpretable Analytic Calabi-Yau Metrics via Symbolic Distillation: Discussion

 \subsection{Limitations and Accuracy Regime}

-Our results are subject to four key constraints:
+Our results are subject to the following constraints:

-\begin{enumerate} \item \textbf{Teacher Noise at Deformations.} Teachers at $\psi \neq 0$ have $\sigma \approx 8-9\%$.
-Consequently, fine-grained features of the coefficient trajectories may be partially contaminated by teacher noise.
-We interpret the observed trends as valid empirical hypotheses within this accuracy regime.
+\begin{enumerate} \item \textbf{Teacher approximation.} All accuracy figures are relative to the $k=10$ H-matrix teacher, not the exact Ricci-flat metric.
+The two-dimensional structure of $R_\psi$ may sharpen or change as $k \to \infty$; testing this would separate a property of the exact metric from an artifact of the finite-degree approximation.

-\item \textbf{Global vs. Local Error.} The 5.5\% volume error is larger than the local $\sigma \approx 0.8\%$.
-This reflects the accumulation of Monte Carlo variance and integration error over the manifold, distinguishing global observable accuracy from local PDE violation.
+\item \textbf{Teacher noise at deformations.} Teachers at $\psi \neq 0$ have $\sigma \approx 8$--$9\%$.
+Coefficient trajectories across moduli may therefore be partially contaminated by teacher noise; they are presented as empirical observations within this accuracy regime, not as precise geometric data.

-\item \textbf{Metric-Sensitive Observables.} Our validation uses volume integrals (metric-dependent) and holomorphic Yukawa $\kappa_{111}$ (metric-independent).
-More stringent tests---$c_2$-related curvature integrals, Laplacian eigenvalues, or moduli kinetic terms---are left for future work.
-These require the full metric tensor or its inverse, not just the determinant ratio.
+\item \textbf{Limited scope of validation.} Volume integrals and the holomorphic Yukawa $\kappa_{111}$ (which is metric-independent and serves only as a normalization check) do not constitute metric-sensitive validation.
+Genuinely metric-sensitive tests---curvature integrals, Laplacian eigenvalues, moduli-space kinetic terms---require the full metric tensor and are left for future work.

-\item \textbf{Single Family Scope.} We validate on the Dwork quintic family only.
-Testing on other families (e.g., bi-cubic in $\mathbb{P}^2 \times \mathbb{P}^2$~\cite{Lee2025}) would strengthen claims of generality.
-The symmetric invariant basis $(p_2, \sigma_3)$ is specific to the quintic; other families may require adapted feature sets.
+\item \textbf{Single family.} We study the Dwork quintic only.
+Whether a similar two-feature reduction holds on other CY families is unknown; the basis $(p_2, \sigma_3)$ is specific to the restricted moduli feature class chosen for this family.

-\item \textbf{Empirical Invariance.} The stability of the functional form across moduli is an empirical observation from our experiments, not a rigorously proven geometric fact.
+\item \textbf{Empirical structural persistence.} The stability of the five-term functional form across $\psi \in [0, 0.8]$ is an empirical observation; no theorem guarantees it beyond the studied range or for $k \to \infty$. \end{enumerate}